Motor Finance Commission

 If you borrow money to finance a motor vehicle, your finance provider may pay a commission to your broker or dealer for arranging it.
 If you took out a finance agreement before 28 January 2021, this commission could have been paid under a Discretionary Commission Arrangement (DCA).
 To find out what this means, refer to our Frequently Asked Questions (FAQs) below.

-Following concerns about how DCA arrangements could affect customers, the Financial Conduct Authority (FCA) put a stop to them.
+Following concerns about how DCAs could affect customers, the Financial Conduct Authority (FCA) put a stop to them.
 This came into effect on 28 January 2021 and led to a high number of enquiries from customers who were worried they could have paid too much because of a DCA.
 Since then, there have been a number of developments, as set out below.
 You can find out more information by clicking the date.

-11 January 2024 – The Financial Conduct Authority (FCA) announced they would carry out a detailed review of DCAs.
+11 January 2024 – The FCA announced they would carry out a detailed review of DCAs.

 This would look at whether DCAs led to poor practices which resulted in customers losing out.
-While they completed this work, they said finance providers didn’t have to respond to complaints relating to DCAs within the usual timelines.
+While the FCA completed this work, they said finance providers didn’t have to respond to complaints relating to DCAs within the usual timelines.
 Customers would also have longer to take their DCA related complaint to the Financial Ombudsman Service (FOS).

 25 October 2024 – The Court of Appeal ruled on 3 cases involving car finance.